C S 356

 Learning Outcome

 Students will be able to specify and implement/create a functional prototype that improves on the user experience of the design problem.
+The discipline required to move from an abstract concept to a working, high-fidelity tool is character building, fostering the persistence and technical integrity needed for professional success.

 Title